 Mrs. Schmick and her husband Joel have been married almost 30 years and have two daughters.
 She volunteers as an ESL instructor and is a member of Bethany Lutheran Church in Alexandria.

-Whitney Work earned a Bachelor’s degree in Government from the University of Virginia and was a fellow at UVA's Sorensen Institute for Political Leadership.
+Mrs. Whitney Work earned a Bachelor’s degree in Government from the University of Virginia and was a fellow at UVA's Sorensen Institute for Political Leadership.
 She serves as Immanuel's Director of Advancement, responsible for student recruitment, fund-development, and community relations, along with the marketing and public relations activities necessary to support these priorities.
-Mrs. Work also leads the Upper School Journalism and Math Clubs.

 Prior to working at Immanuel, Mrs. Work was the Director of Legislative Affairs for the National Association of Independent Schools, a nonprofit member association providing services to more than 1,700 schools and associations of schools in the United States and abroad.
 There, Mrs. Work engaged with many of the association's 1,400 independent, private K-12 schools in the U.S. on issues including nonprofit school governance, financial sustainability, admissions, marketing, and student assessments.

 Previously, Mrs. Work served on numerous federal, state, and local political campaigns and led two statewide nonprofit advocacy organizations focusing on education and tax policy issues, as well as assisting on the Virginia Governor's transition team on K-12 education.
 She has a strong background as an effective leader of coalition-building and issue-advocacy campaigns, fundraising, marketing, and communications.

 Mrs. Work and her husband, Ryan, live in Alexandria with their children.
 They are members of Immanuel, where she has enjoyed serving the congregation as a Sunday School teacher and the co-chair of the Growing in Grace campaign.